1905 Alberta general election: Government in the North-West Territories

-The boundary between Manitoba and the NWT was in flux for some years.
+The boundary between Manitoba and the North-West Territories was in flux for some years.
 The North-West Territories population grew considerably along the Manitoba border during the 1870s.
 This drove calls for franchise by settlers in the region, and many settlers expressed a desire to be incorporated into Manitoba.
 In 1880 three electoral districts were created in the North-West Territories, two of which bordered the province of Manitoba.
 The federal government heeded the calls of the settlers and expanded the borders of Manitoba westward on July 1, 1881, encompassing much of the densely populated areas of the Territories.

-Starting in 1881, NWT began to acquire elected members.
-The first by-election occurred on March 23, 1881, in the Lorne district with Lawrence Clarke being elected to the Council.
+Beginning in 1881, elected members began to sit in the North-West Territories Council.
+Under the terms of the North-West Territories Act of 1880, eligible electors were males who had reached the age of majority, which was 21 years of age at that time.
+The act specified that electors must be bona fide males who were not aliens or unfranchised Indians.
+Electors must also have resided in the territory for at least 12 months to the day of the writ being dropped.
+The first by-election occurred on March 23, 1881, in the Lorne district with Lawrence Clarke being elected to the council.
 The election was conducted by voice vote, a qualified elector would tell the returning officer at a polling station who he was going to vote for and the results would be tallied.

-Under the terms of the Act, eligible electors were males who had reached the age of majority, which was 21 years of age at that time.
-The act specified that electors must be bona fide males who were not aliens or unenfranchised Indians.
-Electors must also have resided in the territory for at least 12 months to the day of the writ being dropped.
-The ad hoc by-election system continued to operate until 1888 when the Temporary North-West Council was replaced with elected, responsible government by the establishment of a Legislative Assembly selected in the 1888 North-West Territories general election.
-Robert Brett, the representative for the Red Deer district was appointed the Chairman of the Executive Committee, the defacto Premier of the North-West Territories.
+The ad hoc by-election system continued to operate until 1888 when the Temporary North-West Council was replaced with elected, somewhat responsible government by the establishment of a Legislative Assembly selected in the 1888 North-West Territories general election, and some legal experts appointed by the federal government.
+Robert Brett, the representative for the Red Deer district was appointed the Chairman of the Advisory Council, a cabinet like structure making Brett the de facto Premier of the North-West Territories.

 Members at first were elected as non-partisan politicians, but some such as Frank Oliver were clearly members of a political party (Oliver was known to be a Liberal).
 The 1898 North-West Territories general election was a significant step toward party politics in the Territories as Frederick W. A. G. Haultain's Liberal-Conservative Party defeated Brett's Liberal Party to form government.
-The beginning of party politics in the Territories sparked controversy and was not done through any grassroots movement.
-It was done by Haultain in such a way that there was very little visibility to the public until years later after the party system began to mature.